-- ▶ 15.1.
-"Conduct a threat assessment for the Baltic Sea Region", in line with the Organised Crime Threat Assessment methodology, concerning organised crime and border security, and longer term threat assessment of critical infrastructure.
-(Lead: Europol in cooperation with BSTF and Baltic Sea Regional Border Control Cooperation and FRONTEX as concerns external borders; Deadline for finalisation: 31 December 2010) FAST TRACK - ➤ 15.2.
-"Create a single national co-ordination centre" in each Member State, which coordinates 24/7 the activities of all national authorities carrying out external border control tasks (detection, identification, tracking and interception) and which is able to exchange information with the centres in other Member States and with FRONTEX.
-"Create one single national border surveillance system", which integrates surveillance and enables the dissemination of information 24/7 between all authorities involved in external border control activities at all or - based on risk analysis - selected parts of the external border.
+- ➤ 15.2.
+"Create a single national co-ordination centre" in each Member State, which co-ordinates 24/7 the activities of all national authorities carrying out external border control tasks (detection, identification, tracking and interception) and which is able to exchange information with the centres in other Member States and with FRONTEX.
+"Create one single national border surveillance system", which integrates surveillance and enables the dissemination of information 24/7 between all authorities involved in external border control activities at all or based on risk analysis selected parts of the external border.
 (EUROSUR phase 1).
-This Flagship Project will be linked and fulfilled with Priority Area 13 ("To become a leading region in maritime safety and in security") and especially in its Law Enforcement Flagship Project 2: ("Become a pilot region for the integration of maritime surveillance systems").
-(Lead: All Member States tbc; Deadline for finalisation: 31 December 2012) FAST TRACK - ▶ 15.3.
-"Set up common Police and Customs Cooperation Centres."
-(Lead: selected Member States bilaterally in consultation with Europol tbc; Deadline for progress review: 1 June 2011) - > 15.4.
+This Flagship Project is linked and will be fulfilled with Priority Area 13 ("To become a leading region in maritime safety and in security") and especially in its Maritime Surveillance and Law Enforcement Flagship Project 13.1: "Baltic Sea Maritime Functionalities Project BSMF" and 13.2: "Become a pilot region for the integration of maritime surveillance systems" MARSUNO.
+(Lead: Finland; Deadline for finalisation: 31 December 2012) FAST TRACK - > 15.3.
+"Implementation of the Baltic Sea Task Force on Organized Crime Regional Strategy 2010-2014" (Lead: Lithuania; Deadline for progress review: 31 December 2012). - ➤ 15.4.
 "Pool resources for the posting of liaison officers to third countries and international organisations" in order to fight serious forms of cross border crime, such as drugs trafficking, inter-alia by considering to develop further the existing Council Decision on the common use of liaison officers posted abroad by the law enforcement agencies of the Member States within the Baltic Sea Region.
-(Lead: All Member States tbc; Deadline for progress review: 1 June 2011) - > 15.5.
+(Lead: Finland; project completed on 1 December 2010. - ➤ 15.5.
 "Take preventive measures against trafficking in human beings" and provide support and protection for victims and groups at risk, by means of transnational actions.
-(Lead: Lithuania and Finland; Deadline for progress review: to be determined)
+(Lead: Lithuania; Deadline for progress review: 31 December 2012).